21 Parks and Gardens to Visit in Paris, France

 • Located near the Louvre and Tuileries

-• Macaron Hoarder Insider Tip: Enjoy a cup of coffee from Café Kitsuné in the garden.
+• NEP Insider Tip: Enjoy a cup of coffee from Café Kitsuné in the garden.
 Owned by the French clothing brand Maison Kitsuné, this is a popular destination for fashionistas to get a latte and pose for a few cute Instagram photos.

 Jardin du Palais Royal